ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 3. Fill in the input fileds under the **General** tile as per your requirement.
 4. Select the checkbox Add to a **shared processor pool**.
 5. Select the shared processor pool that you have already created.
 6. Continue with the rest of the process to create a virtual server instance.
-For more information, see [Configuring a Power Systems Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance)
+For more information, see [Configuring a Power Systems Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Configuring Shared Processor Pool Placement Group

 {: configure-SPP-PG}

-You can configure an SPP more advanced manner with the Shared Processor Pool Placement Group (SPP PG), which helps you control the host selection when creating a new Shared Processor Pool.
+You can configure an SPP more advanced manner with the Shared Processor Pool Placement Group (SPP PG).
+SPP PG can be used to control the host in which shared processor pools are deployed.

+SPP PG are different from server placement groups; they serve the same purpose but cannot combine resource types.
+{:Note}

 You should set the following to define an SPP PG:

 * A unique name - The SPP PG name should be unique in your cloud instance.